-Read the admission process on pages 8 to 38 in this e-booklet.
+Read the admission process on pages 8 to 40 in this e-booklet.

 Fill in and submit your common application form (CAF), online.
-If you try to apply online and you cannot see your exact address in the list presented; or the schools you want to apply for are not listed, you must contact the School Admissions Team before 5pm on 15 January 2020, or your application will be late.
-Enclose a stamped self-addressed envelope with your written documents if you want a receipt.
+If you try to apply online and you cannot see your exact address in the list presented; or the schools you want to apply for are not listed, you must contact the School Admissions Team before 5pm on 15 January 2021, or your application will be late.

 Fill in and return the supplementary information forms if you are applying for schools in or outside the borough, if those schools have asked for them.

 Give all relevant documents you have been asked for directly to the school or LA concerned.

 Give proof of address where this is needed.

 Don't forget to let us know if your or your child's details change!

-The closing date for all forms and information we ask for is 15 January 2020.

-Results will be sent on 16 April 2020

-We must receive your reply by

-30 April 2020 or your child will not have a school place.
+The closing date for all forms and information we ask for is 15 January 2021.
+Results will be sent on 16 April 2021 We must receive your reply by 30 April 2021 or your child will not have a school place.